 First intelligible thought: coffee.
 I roll out of the ever-squeaky bed and make sure that the painting is still on the floor, because I kept dreaming that I woke to find it missing.
 Thankfully, it’s where we left it.
 We hold it up just to confirm that we didn’t hallucinate the whole thing.
 Nope.
 We didn’t.

-We go downstairs to find coffee but do a little investigative work on our way, creeping down hallways and whatnot.
+We venture downstairs to find coffee and do a little investigative work on our way, creeping down hallways and whatnot.
 I notice a plaque on the wall.

 *WE ARE STILL ADORABLE.